racket/racket/racket/src/cs/bootstrap/README.txt

 build.)

 The "make-boot.rkt" programs builds Chez Scheme ".boot" and ".h" files from source.
-The output is written to "compiled", but copy the files to "<machine>/boot/<machine>" in a Chez Scheme source directory before `configure` to `make` to boostrap the build.
+The output is written to "<machine>/boot/<machine>" in a Chez Scheme source directory.
+Build boot files that way before `configure` and `make` to boostrap the build.

 The Chez Scheme simulation hasn't been made especially fast, so expect the bootstrap process to take 5-10 times as long as using an existing